dtcenter/MET/met/docs/Users_Guide/mode-td.rst

 Because of this, the developers decided to make several changes in the way convolution was performed in MTD.
 Most of the differences come from the need to make the convolution step as fast as possible.

 The most basic change is to use a square convolution filter rather than the circular one that MODE uses.
 The overall “size” of the filter is still determined by one parameter (denoted $R$, as in MODE), but this should not be thought of as a radius.
-Instead, the size of the square is $(2 R + 1) \times (2 R + 1)$, as shown in Figure [MTD_two_r_plus_one].
+Instead, the size of the square is $(2 R + 1) \times (2 R + 1)$, as shown in :numref:`mtd-two_r_plus_one`.

 .. _mode-td_fig2